Entertain, educate, inspire and encourage debate among your fellow students. Be part of award-winning student media.

 You can also get your skills and experience recognised through the innovative York Award.

 Our well-respected student press is a great place to hone your journalistic skills.

-Nouse, established in 1964 is York's oldest student news outlet.
+Nouse, established in 1964, is York's oldest student news outlet.
 They've won lots of awards and been nominated and shortlisted many times over the years.
-Most notably they won Guardian Student Media Awards including 'Best Website', 'Best Features Writer' and 'Best Diversity Writer'.
+Most notably they won the Guardian Student Media Awards including 'Best Website', 'Best Features Writer' and 'Best Diversity Writer'.
 They've also won NUS awards including 'Best Student Media' and 'Best Student Newspaper'.

 HARD Magazine is an online magazine covering fashion, culture and photography.
 They organised an entirely student-led fashion show, Northern Youth which raised £30k for refugee charities.